 One good way to approach it is to first liken yourself to others in the market (help prospects know what you do quickly) and then differentiate yourself from competitors (help prospects understand why you’re different and why they should choose you).
 Not positioning yourself correctly could have you always surfing but never catching waves.

 Once a the right wave comes, you have to commit.
+You didn’t book your outdoor gear for surfing just to take it easy.
 You’ve got to paddle with everything you’ve got to catch it.
 Then, once you’re taking off, looking down the face, it can get scary.

 You’ve got to thrust your weight forward, over the ledge, and go for it.
 If you don’t you’ll either miss the wave, or you’ll end up getting sucked over the falls.
 Not fun.
 Once you’re in position with your marketing strategy, you’ve got to commit to go for it.